BladeZhenLei/Homepage/README.md

 In my repos there are mixed things about Machine Learning, Finance, Physics and Maths.

-Here I want to share some fun ideas (no serious maths) about Number Theory, Graph Theory, or just any math.
+Here I want to share some fun ideas about Number Theory, Graph Theory, or just any maths.

 See
 <br/>